Thermometers: How to Take your Temperature

 - Use a clean thermometer, one that has been washed in cold water, cleaned with rubbing alcohol, and then rinsed to remove the alcohol.

-- Do not eat or drink anything for at least 5 minutes before you take your temperature.
+- Do not eat or drink anything for at least five minutes before you take your temperature because the temperature of the food or beverage could make the reading inaccurate.
 You should keep your mouth closed during this time.

 - Place the thermometer tip under the tongue.

 - Hold the thermometer in the same spot for about 40 seconds.